-There are many misunderstandings about the National Disability Insurance Scheme
+- There are many misunderstandings people can have about the National Disability Insurance Scheme (NDIS)

 Myth #1: My disability isn’t physical so I can’t receive support.

-This includes disabilities which may not be physically visible to other people, such as intellectual disabilities, hearing impairments and disabilities arising from a mental health condition.
+This includes disabilities that may not be physically visible to other people, such as intellectual disabilities, hearing impairments and disabilities arising from a mental health condition.

 Myth #2: I have a job, earn too much money or have too many assets to be eligible for the NDIS.